-Go deeper to focus on the scholarly study of music, musical terminology, reception, historiography, biography and transdisciplinary topics in the musicology masters in the ASU School of Music.
+Do you want to dive deep and focus on the scholarly study of music musical terminology, reception, historiography, biography and transdisciplinary topics?
+Join the musicology program to expand your skillset as a musicologist.

-As a culminating demonstration of professional capability in the major field, the student must submit a final project that demonstrates advanced competence in research and writing in musicology or ethnomusicology.
-The final project may be a thesis, a series of special papers or a written work of equivalent scope and depth.
+The student must submit a final project that demonstrates advanced competence and professional capability in research and writing in musicology or ethnomusicology.
+The culminating project may be a thesis, a series of special papers or a written work of equivalent scope and depth.

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.

 Teaching assistantships are offered to graduate students who convey exceptional ability.
 Learn more about TA benefits, eligibility and application procedures.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Required Core (14 credit hours)

 music theory (5)